 You have to do all of the marketing, advertising, getting clients, and work.

-Here’s how to get started if you’re interested, though.
+Here’s how to get started if you’re interested in freelance copywriting.

 Step 1: Determine your niche